desktop/desktop/docs/technical/application-structure.md

 ### User Interface - `app/src/renderer`

-Module and logic to be bundled for the renderer process, which displays the user interface and handles most of the data management in Desktop.
+Modules and logic to be bundled for the renderer process, which displays the user interface and handles most of the data management in Desktop.

 As the largest part of the current codebase, I've sketched out how the folders